Git Storage Guide

 Demo setup how to use git journal

+Or you can create the setup.
 First you have to create transaction data on git.
 This is just normal journal data, which is pushed to git repository.
 It is possible to use either bare repository or git-folder from cloned working copy.

 mkdir tackler